rajatt95/MasterSeleniumFramework/README.md

 1. Pull the code into your machine and import in IDE (Eclipse/intelliJ).
 2. Go to testng_Local.xml -> Run this file as TestNG suite It should start the execution -> Parallel Cross Browser Testing.
-3. If you want to run it using maven command, then,
- - mvn clean test
- - mvn clean test -Dbrowser=EDGE -DsuiteFile=testng_Jenkins.xml -DbrowserInstances=5 -Denv=STAGE
  - **NOTE:** stg_config.properties is the default configuration file.
-4. To view the Allure reports
+3. To view the Allure reports
  - Setup the Allure in your machine
  - Go to URL (https://docs.qameta.io/allure/) -> Search for Manual installation -> Steps are mentioned
  - Go to your project location